Dual role: Film

 In a reverse situation, one character may be portrayed by multiple actors on rare occasions.
 Heath Ledger was cast as the lead in Terry Gilliam's The Imaginarium of Doctor Parnassus (2009).
 However, he died before completing production, albeit with most of his main scenes completed.
 So Gilliam cast Johnny Depp, Colin Farrell, and Jude Law as "transformations of the main character in magical realms" to finish production.

-Tamil actors, Kamal Haasan came in multiple roles in more than fifteen films and also in 2008 film Dasavathaaram.
-He broke the record by doing 10 different characters in single film and Ajith Kumar have done dual roles in seven films.
-Starting in the 1970s, he had a living double in a Bollywood film became "almost a genre in itself," according to filmmaker Govind Nihalani.